The 5 Best Leaf Mulchers To Reclaim Your Yard

 There are plenty of uses for the ashes from a burn barrel.
 As long as you’re burning safe materials, ashes are actually great for many plants.
 When you’re burning wood, plant debris, and natural materials, you’re creating a perfect plant food.
 It’s full of lime, potassium, and other trace minerals for your garden.

 Sprinkling clean ash lightly over your yard and garden can help plants that prefer neutral or basic soil.
-Keep it away from blueberries and azaleas, but other plants will eat it up.
+Keep it away from blueberries and azaleas, but other plants are okay with the material.
 The rest of the ash can be composted just like other organic material.
 Compost can become acidic over time and ashes are the perfect way to neutralize that problem.

 If you’re not looking to improve other plants, ashes have other uses.
 In cold climates, ashes are a great free way to add traction to slippery sidewalks and driveways.
 They also stand out against snow, so it’s easy to see where it’s safe to walk.
 Ashes can also help melt ice and snow, so it’s a one-two punch in the winter.